 But there are ways to keep your devices safe from keyloggers.
 If you value your privacy and security, protect yourself from keylogging threats by following this guide:

 Keyloggers aren’t always illegal malware; they can have everyday uses.
 If you suspect that your keystrokes may be being recorded, first make sure that it’s not for the following legitimate reasons:

 - Hotkeys or “key commands” exist in lots of legitimate software.
 These programs require keyloggers to know when you’re using a specific command.

-- Keyboard toggles allow you to change your keyboard if you’re abroad or write in multiple languages.
+- Keyboard toggles allow you to change your keyboard if you’re abroad or if you write in multiple languages.

-- Parental & spousal controls can use a keylogging to track your online activity.
+- Parental & spousal controls can use a keylogging to track your online activity for safety reasons.